shine/mbti_predictor/README.md

 ## Overview
 There is so called [Myers–Briggs Type Indicator](https://en.wikipedia.org/wiki/Myers%E2%80%93Briggs_Type_Indicator) (MBTI) that divides people in 16 categories based on 4 parameters with 2 possible values in each param.
 Here is my version of prediction logic based on previously trained bag of words.
+You are passing text written by some person and as result you are getting MBTI type of that person.

 Technology tags: Python, PostgreSQL, Flask